jhu-dvrk/dvrk-readthedocs/docs/pages/connectivity/bluetooth.rst

 You first need to make sure you have a Bluetooth adapter on your PC and said adapter is turned on.
 You can use GUI tools for this or the command line tool ``hciconfig``.
-For the Si SUJ, you will need to place your Bluetooth adapter really close to the SUJ so we recommend using a USB3 extension cable and a USB Bluetooth dongle.
+For the Si SUJ, you will need to place your Bluetooth adapter really close to the SUJ, so we recommend using a USB3 extension cable and a USB Bluetooth dongle.

 To test the dESSJ communication itself, you can use the ``bluetoothctl`` command line tool.
 These tools are also useful to find the MAC address of each dESSJ board.
-We recommend to power the controllers one by one so you can clearly identify with dESSJ BLE MAC address correspond to which arm.
+We recommend powering the controllers one by one, so you can clearly identify with dESSJ BLE MAC address correspond to which arm.
 Then write down each MAC address and stick a label with the last 4 characters of the MAC address on each SUJ arm.